markand/irccd/doc/html/irccd/configuring.md

 # The format section

 The format section let you change the irccd's output.
-It uses the [common patterns](#common-patterns-and-formatting).
+It uses the [common patterns][cp].

 Only one keyword is defined, `message` which contains the message that irccd wants to output.